-A good starting point is both the King’s State Apartments and the Queen’s State apartments that are located on the second floor of Kensington Palace.
+A good starting point is both the King’s State Apartments and the Queen’s State Apartments which are located on the second floor of Kensington Palace.
 The State Apartments comprise several individual rooms, each with its own unique charms like the Cupola Room.

-The interior in the State Apartments are impressive and unlike your normal domestic rooms were used for audiences and meetings.
+The interior of the State Apartments is impressive and unlike your normal domestic rooms were used for audiences and meetings.
 Even the Queen’s Dining Room where Mary and William would dine together, out of the public eye, is a stunning room.

 The Queen’s State Apartments